 How to File For Expungement

 Your child must file their application for expungement with the superior court in the county that their case was handled in.
 Having records destroyed can be a complicated process.
-If you need help determining if your child’s record can be expunged or if you need help filing out the paperwork, contact an experienced criminal defense attorney.
+If you need help determining if your child’s record can be expunged or if you need help filling out the paperwork, contact an experienced criminal defense attorney.